Ksarfo69/Ksarfo69/README.md

 ## Hi there, I am Kwame Sarfo

-## :thought_balloon: I am a highly motivated and self taught Fullstack Developer
+## :thought_balloon: I am a highly motivated and self taught Developer
 I have experience in building and deploying web applications and I am exploring a new interest in Open Source and actively making contributions to the Community.

 ## :iphone: Connect with me